 Since it is so quick and easy to generate QR codes, many entrepreneurs and businesses don’t know how to make the most out of the effective and powerful digital campaigns that can be created with QR codes when used correctly.
 The myths mentioned above originate from rumors about QR code technology that has great potential to thrive and find innovative applications in many industries.

-Sign up to Supercode to create your first QR code and become a part of the QR code revolution.
+Sign up for Supercode to create your first QR code and become a part of the QR code revolution.